frconor-ebook/meditations/_posts/2025-05-08-the-good-shepherd.md

 One of the words Our Lord says frequently in Scripture is the word "watch."
 Be vigilant.
 Bring things to your prayer.
 Look out for telltale signs that something may be going wrong.

-"Essential in the third place is doctrine," right ideas, "the aim of which is to provide men with the food that will enable them to reach salvation" (*ibid*.).
+"Essential in the third place is doctrine"---right ideas---"the aim of which is to provide men with the food that will enable them to reach salvation" (*ibid*.).

 One time in Singapore, shortly after the new *Catechism of the Catholic Chur*ch had been published, which was essentially, and first and foremost, like all major documents of the Church, addressed to bishops, I saw the local archbishop going out to say Mass with the new *Catechism* under his arm.